mlepage/flatland/README.md

 Flatland
 ========

 A prototype for a physics-based game idea written by Marc Lepage in a few months in 2003.
-The idea was it might be fun to flick things around the screen (Pocket PC or Palm) like air hockey or shuffleboard or pinball.
-Sort of an Angry Birds before its time.
+The idea was it might be fun to flick things around the screen (Pocket PC or Palm) as in air hockey or shuffleboard or pinball.
+Sort of like Angry Birds before its time.

 Because this was in the days before Box2D, development started out by writing a simple physics engine.
 Basically, this was like a 2D version of Quake, using polygonal brushes/models/entities, and parametric equation solving to compute collisions.
 Good times.

+Levels are loaded from a flexible file format, and have both a compiled representation (for gameplay) and an editable representation (for the editor).
+The general idea is to have 2D polygon geometry underneath, but skin it all with animated imagery.

+The widget toolkit is basically a highly simplified Qt.

 Windows executables are provided for each milestone release.
 Instructions are in the release notes below.
 Enjoy!